netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 The symbols have the following meaning:

 - *colored DHL logo*: The DHL shipment was successfully created
-- *grey DHL logo*: The DHL shipment was not yet created or the order was only partially shipped
+- *grey DHL logo*: The DHL shipment was not yet created, or the order was only partially shipped
 - *crossed-out DHL logo*: There was an error during the last attempt to create a DHL shipment

-Shipments that can not be processed by DHL Shipping will not display a logo in the DHL Label Status column.
+Shipments that cannot be processed by DHL Shipping will not display a logo in the DHL Label Status column.

-You can filter orders by DHL label status using the "Filters" function above the order grid.
+You can filter orders by DHL label status using the *Filters* function above the order grid.

 .. raw:: pdf